 - Stay compliant in each jurisdiction:

 You and your teams should regularly review and monitor federal, state and foreign regulations along with securities laws from gathering data to designing a plan and administering it.

 - Communicate with participants, internal and external parties

 Communication and compliance get even more complicated when employees move across locations, e.g. A mistimed move may put your employees in a situation where they have to pay more tax or they can’t get benefits of a tax-favorable plan.

 To learn more about these considerations, head over to our equity compensation management guide.

-Equity plan administration can be performed in-house, outsourced or both by
+Equity plan management can be performed in-house or outsourced: